Elearnmarkets - Financial Market Learning

 What is the Shooting Star Pattern?

-A shooting star is a type of candlestick pattern which forms when the price of the security opens, rises significantly, but then closes near the open price.
+A shooting star is a type of candlestick pattern that forms when the price of the security opens, rises significantly but then closes near the open price.

 The distance between the highest price of the day and the opening price should be more than twice as large as the shooting star’s body.

-It occurs at the end of uptrend and signals bearish reversal.
+It occurs at the end of the uptrend and signals a bearish reversal.

-Here is the formation of shooting star candlestick pattern:
+Here is the formation of the shooting star candlestick pattern:

 Before trading with the shooting star, one should remember the following points: